janko/rodauth-rails/README.md

 Account::ActiveSessionKey.includes(:account).map(&:account)
 ```

-Here is an example of using the association methods to create a method that
+Here is an example of using associations to create a method that returns
-returns whether the account has multifactor authentication enabled:
+whether the account has multifactor authentication enabled:

 ```rb
 class Account < ApplicationRecord